open-amt-cloud-toolkit/docs/docs/Microservices/RPS/securityRPS.md

 # RPS Security Considerations

 Remote Provision Service (RPS) is built to be a micro service that plays a component role in a larger set of services that makes up the device management software suite.
 In this role, RPS uses and creates secrets that are required to be able to successfully activate and use Intel® AMT.
-There are five key assets that must be protected:
+There are six key assets that must be protected:

 * Remote admin password for Intel® AMT
 * MEBX password for Intel® AMT
 * Provisioning Certificate for each supported domain
 * Password used to encrypt each Provisioning Certificate
 * Device configuration information sent to Intel® AMT device
+* MPS CIRA login credentials

 In addition to the above assets, there are best practices that are recommended to help secure these assets as they are used within the system.
 The following sections will cover each asset and the recommended practices to use to protect the assets.